 How much does a car cost, or a house?

-Before you contact an SEO company find out what you can do for yourself.
+Before you contact an SEO company finds out what you can do for yourself.
 A site such as SEO Book is a great place to start for tips.

 You don’t submit sites to search engines these days.
 They can find you, via sites that link to you, through pinging them via blog posts or by submitting an XML sitemap.